sst/guide/_chapters/create-a-build-script.md

   "start": "react-scripts start",
   "build": "react-scripts build",
-  "test": "react-scripts test --env=jsdom", "build:netlify": "npm run build",
+  "test": "react-scripts test --env=jsdom",
   "eject": "react-scripts eject"
 }
 ```

 You'll notice we are getting rid of our old build and deploy scripts.
 We are not going to be deploying to S3.
-And our `build` command is simply running the standard Create React App build command.

 ### Commit the Changes